On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Details of Numerical Experiments

 All experiments were carried out locally on 4 Nvidia A4000 GPUs.
 As there is no training step, experiment runtimes are fast.

 \paragraph{Analysis}

 Our Lipschitz graphon rate continues to consistently match \(\mathcal{O}(1/n)\) regardless of the relative complexity of the graphon function used.
-For our $\{0,1\}$-valued graphons, we see the checkerboard with rate $\mathcal{O}(1/n^{0.84})$ converges slower even though extremely similar to the Lipschitz graphon, empirically verifying the meaningful divergence between the two cases.
-There is relatively low variance from the mean for each of the Lipschitz graphons, but relatively high variance for each of the $\{0,1\}$-valued graphons, mainly due to the hard problem of sampling resulting in several outliers over the $100$ trials.
-This underscores the importance of our theoretical analysis, which provides theoretical worst-case guarantees in such numerically unstable regimes to empirically verify the rate.
+For our $\{0,1\}$-valued graphons, we see the checkerboard graphon, even though structurally similar to the Lipschitz graphon, converges slower with rate $\mathcal{O}(1/n^{0.87})$, empirically verifying the meaningful divergence between the two cases.
+There is relatively low variance from the mean for each of the Lipschitz graphons, but relatively high variance for each of the $\{0,1\}$-valued graphons, mainly due to the hard problem of sampling from binary graphons whose support has a fractal boundary resulting in several outliers over the $100$ trials.
+The observed high variance underscores the importance of our theoretical analysis, as theoretical worst-case guarantees are particularly useful in numerically unstable regimes.